-- The facts are clear.
+The facts are clear.
 There are no Deaf MPs although there may be a number of MPs who have hearing loss.
 There has only been one Deaf councillor at any one time in the UK in the past thirty years.
-(The dates are: Mr B from 1990 to 1994, 2007 to 2011, Mr W. as a parish councillor in 1986 or 1987 and Mr D. from 2000 to 2004.)
-We made our response to the Government over the Public Office Fund for Disabled People, detailing how one Deaf candidate was forced to spend thousands of pounds from their personal finances to hire interpreters during the General Election The barriers to achieving participation in civic life are considerable and require ample resources to pay for interpretation.
+(The dates are: Mr W. as a parish councillor in 1986 or 1987, Mr B from 1990 to 1994, 2007 to 2011 and Mr D. from 2000 to 2004.)
+We made our response to the Government over the Public Office Fund for Disabled People, detailing how one Deaf candidate was forced to spend thousands of pounds from their personal finances to hire interpreters during a General Election.
+The barriers to achieving participation in civic life are considerable and require ample resources to pay for interpretation.
 Indeed the Speaker's Conference on Parliamentary Representation - Speaker's Conference (on Parliamentary Representation) 6 Tackling supply-side barriers: Barriers to access for disabled people (2010) noted that "There is overwhelming evidence that shortage of money and the necessity of additional expenditure to support disabled people through candidacy, make finance a particularly significant barrier to elected office for disabled people.
 Disabled people should be able to fight for parliamentary seats without having to face the complicated financial barriers that confront them at present.
-This is not a question of political advantage, but a simple matter of achieving just representation." - Many of our members and users complain that they do not know which party to vote for.
-The information that they receive is in written format and many cannot understand the issues.
-This hinders their ability to make informed choices.
+This is not a question of political advantage, but a simple matter of achieving just representation."